anmv921/uipath-zoho/README.md

 ticket in the Zoho helpdesk software from an
 Excel file.

-The projects follows the book
+The project follows the book
 **Robotic Process Automation Projects** by _Nandan Mullakara_.